 Once you have the entire perimeter of the valve cover gasket visible, you need to check for a few things:

 - Part of the gasket sticking out from under the valve cover

 - Evidence of a leak in the form of oil or black residue around the edge of the valve cover.

 If you find evidence of a leak, the best solution is to use BlueDevil Oil Stop Leak.
 Adding 8oz. of BlueDevil oil stop leak to your engine oil is guaranteed to permanently seal any oil leaks in your vehicle’s engine.
 BlueDevil Oil Stop Leak is not a petroleum distillate like other stop leak products on the market today.
-That means BlueDevil Oil Stop Leak can stay in your engine oil until your next oil change and will not clog or harm your engine in anyway.
+That means BlueDevil Oil Stop Leak can act as a valve cover gasket sealer and stay in your engine oil until your next oil change and will not clog or harm your engine in any way.
 BlueDevil Oil Stop Leak will restore dried, cracked or shrunken seals to original size and shape, allowing them to reseal and stop your leak.

 Pick Up BlueDevil Oil Stop Leak today at any of BlueDevil’s partnering auto parts stores: